-Active types can explore the diverse landscapes of New Zealand's North and South islands with this stunning 19-day road trip itinerary.
-Highlights include full-day hikes in Tongariro National Park, Queenstown, and Abel Tasman National Park.
+Active types can venture farther off the beaten path and experience the diverse landscapes of New Zealand's North and South islands with this intrepid 19-day road trip.
+As you journey from Auckland to Queenstown, check off five of the country's national parks, including full-day hiking experiences in Tongariro and Abel Tasman.
 You'll also enjoy coastal scenes of the Coromandel Peninsula, cruise Milford Sound / Piopiotahi, and see the Franz Josef / Waiau Glacier up close.

 Highlights